pace-neutrons/Horace/documentation/smg/10_build_release_process.md

 The Horace build artifact is a single deployable unit to a specific MATLAB/OS platform.
 This is equivalent to the artifact created by the legacy MATLAB create release process.

-These build artifacts are stored in Jenkins and, as such, are not accessible outside of STFC.

-A 'deploy' pipeline will be created ([Horace #73](https://github.com/pace-neutrons/Horace/issues/73)) that will tag the GitHub source with the release number and copy the built artifact to the GitHub 'releases' from where external end-users are expected to access releases.

 ### Features

 Feature development and bug fixes should be performed on branches and reviewed using a GitHub Pull Request (PR).